Activities and sightseeing near Komarna in South Dalmatia

 A trip across the border in Metkovic can take you to several interesting places just inside Hercegovina.
 The closest places are two old fortifications that you may read more about in the document "Historic Excursions".

 Gabela, Four km from Metkovic, was the gate to Neretva after the fall of Narona in the 600s.
-We highly recommend the place if you like fortifications.
+Visit the place if you like fortifications.

 Mogorjelo, Roman villa rustica (large industrial-like farm) from the 200th's.
 At 102x 86 meters its a fairly large ruin.
 The villa rustica had close links to Narona to whom it was a major supplier of produce.
 The site was excavated more than a hundred years ago and is now a beautiful park lined with shady trees that were planted back then.